 In this article series we’re taking a look at the leader options available to each faction, looking at what units they pair with, and talking about the combos available to those units as well as tips for running them solo.
 You can find our Competitive Faction Focus article on The World Eaters here.

-The World Eaters don’t have many datasheets and that extends to their character options.
-That said, the characters they do have can make a big impact on their units and so it’s worth diving into them in more detail individually to talk about how they work and the impact they can make.
-Before we dive in, I’d like to give a special thanks to Anthony Vanella for providing some input on parts of this article.
+The World Eaters don’t have a ton of datasheets and that extends to their Leader options.
+That said, the characters they do have can make a big impact on their units and with the release of their tenth edition Codex they added a new option to lead Eightbound.
+With that in mind, it’s worth diving into them in more detail individually to talk about how they work and the impact they can make.

 Changelog